ninjapanther72/gamitar_todo/README.md

 ## Database files

-*/db-files* contains all the database files in all types of suitable formats (.sql, .xml, .json, .csv, etc.)
+*/db-files* folder contains all the database files in all types of suitable formats (.sql, .xml, .json, .csv, etc.)

 ## Additional Information